h-livv/janus/README.md

 ## Next

-The next computational pieces are a magnetic horn, more realistic beamlines, more observables, and a tighter Geant4–Xsuite coupling.
+The next computational pieces are more realistic beamlines, more observables, and a tighter Geant4–Xsuite coupling.
 Those exist so the question above can be asked on a more faithful system: sensitivity, parameter-space structure, and simulation-based optimization.

 [Roadmap](docs/Janus_Architectural_Roadmap.md).